 A staggering 585,959 books-of-choice were successfully distributed over 17 school terms!

 Subsequently, the Australian Government commissioned Atelier Learning Solutions Pty Ltd to evaluate the Book in Homes Program in 2006 and the executive summary of this evaluation concluded:

 “Overall, it is obvious from the evidence that the Books in Homes Programme in the Murdi Paaki region is operating effectively and efficiently.
 In its three years of operation, it has gained strong support among parents, staff and students.
 It has started the process of valuing and improving literacy through a Programme that is administratively easy and has the potential to produce extensive and sound outcomes to underpin later achievement of the National Goal for literacy.”

 Since that time, Books in Homes Australia has grown enormously, and the charity now occupies office space at the Mainfreight building at Banksmeadow, NSW, via the unstinting kindness of Mainfreight Australia.

-As of 2018, and through the generous support of sponsors, donors and funding bodies, the tally stands at nearly 2.5 million books distributed across Australia through the Books in Homes Program!
+As of 2023, and through the generous support of sponsors, donors and funding bodies, the tally stands at over 2.9 million books distributed across Australia through the Books in Homes Program!